 - Ira Glass and Rob Reiner in the Speakers Series.

 Staff, faculty and staff have a head start this week on purchasing new subscriptions, before they go on sale to the general public next week.
-Staff and faculty save 25 percent on all presenting program subscriptions and 10 percent on all individual event purchases.
+Staff and faculty save 25 percent on all presenting program subscriptions.
 Students get half off all single ticket prices.

 The 2019-20 season came to an early close in March, due to the pandemic.
 For the new season, the Mondavi Center took a schedule that had been three years in the making and spent three months rearranging it.